 Previous editions of the Dietary Guidelines relied on the body of science looking at the relationships between individual nutrients, foods, and food groups and health outcomes.
 Although this science base continues to be substantial, science has progressed.
-There is now a body of science looking at the relationship between overall eating patterns and various health outcomes.
+There is now a body of science looking at the relationship between overall dietary patterns and various health outcomes.

 Providing the public with science-based dietary guidance is core to the Dietary Guidelines.
-The nutrition science that informs revisions to each edition of the Dietary Guidelines is documented in the Advisory Committee’s scientific report.
+The nutrition science that informs revisions to each edition of the Dietary Guidelines is documented in the Advisory Committee’s Scientific Report.
 With the growing emphasis on data quality in developing clinical and public health recommendations, the 2005 Advisory Committee made advancements by using a more systematic approach for reviewing the body of science than previous advisory committees.
 This systematic review of the evidence was further realized for the 2010 Advisory Committee with USDA’s creation of the Nutrition Evidence Systematic Review (NESR) (formerly known as the Nutrition Evidence Library).

 From the Dietary Goals to the current Dietary Guidelines, the goals and recommendations have been a way to address public health concerns related to the role of the diet in health promotion and disease prevention.
-Earlier editions of the Dietary Guidelines focused specifically on healthy Americans ages 2 years and older, more recent editions also have included those who are at increased risk of chronic disease.
-While the Dietary Guidelines are not directly intended for disease treatment, they can be – and often are – adapted by medical and nutrition professionals to encourage their patients to follow healthy eating patterns.
+Earlier editions of the Dietary Guidelines focused specifically on healthy Americans ages 2 years and older.
+The Dietary Guidelines for Americans, 2020-2025 takes a lifespan approach, highlighting the importance of dietary patterns at every life stage from infancy through older adulthood, and provides recommendations specific to each life stage and considering healthy dietary pattern characteristics that can be carried forward into the next stage of life.
+Recent editions of the Dietary Guidelines also recognize that diet-related chronic diseases such as cardiovascular disease, type 2 diabetes, obesity and some types of cancer are increasingly prevalent among Americans and pose a major public health problem.
+As a result the Dietary Guidelines also focus on those who are at increased risk of chronic disease.
+While the Dietary Guidelines are not directly intended for disease treatment, they can be – and often are – adapted by medical and nutrition professionals to encourage their patients to follow healthy dietary patterns.
 Research has shown that each step closer to eating a diet that aligns with the Dietary Guidelines reduces risk of heart disease, type 2 diabetes and cancer.